OpenSilver/OpenSilver.Blazor/README.md

 # OpenSilver.Blazor
+This repo contains 2 samples:

-Samples of: 1.
-How to add XAML to a Blazor project via OpenSilver, and 2.
-How to add Blazor/Razor files to an OpenSilver project
+1. How to add XAML to a Blazor project via OpenSilver
+2. How to add Blazor/Razor files to an OpenSilver project